 Dedicated Storage and Sharing Sites

-Flickr is favored by many for it’s extensive organizing options including groups, collections, tagging, commenting, and geotagging, as well as it’s custom privacy settings to control who sees your images.
-It also has multiple options for sharing including via blog, Facebook, Twitter, your own Flickr website address, HTML embed, email and link.
-There are apps for mobile devices and desktop and you get a variety of upload options: batch, individual and via email.
-They offer web-based image editing via their partner, Aviary, and you can use filters, effects, fix blemishes and more.
+Flickr is favored by many for its extensive organizing options including groups, collections, tagging, commenting, and geotagging, as well as its custom privacy settings to control who sees your images.
+It also has multiple options for sharing including via blog, Facebook, Twitter, your own Flickr website address, HTML embed, email, and link.
+There are apps for mobile devices and desktops and you get a variety of upload options: batch, individual, and via email.
+They offer web-based image editing via their partner, Aviary, and you can use filters, and effects, fix blemishes, and more.
 There is a large community of users and you can create groups to share your images.
 Flickr recently revamped its plans.
 Now even the basic plan offers a terabyte of free storage for images and video, but you will see ads in your browser.
 The paid accounts offer even more storage and are ad-free.
 Even with a free account you get unlimited bandwidth and can upload/download the full original resolution images.
 That’s pretty awesome.
 The only downside I see at the moment is that there is no support for RAW.

 Until I started researching, I wasn’t familiar with Slickpic, but it has some nice features.
 It offers basic unlimited storage for free, but images are stored at 1600×1200 pixels and you’ll see some ads.
-You have to upgrade to a Pro account ($99.95/year) for images stored at full resolution, and while everyone gets Public, Unlisted or Private security option for Albums and Collections, for settings like hide EXIF details and disable right click you need a paid account.
-They have easy drag and drop for creating collections or albums and upload via computer or email.
+You have to upgrade to a Pro account ($99.95/year) for images stored at full resolution, and while everyone gets Public, Unlisted, or Private security options for Albums and Collections, for settings like hide EXIF details and disable right click you need a paid account.
+They have easy drag and drop for creating collections or albums and uploading via computer or email.

 Slickpic has a unique feature: you can get a professional to enhance your images (by using credits you purchase).
-They also have plugins for Lightroom, Aperture, iPhoto and Windows Gallery as well as iPhone and Android apps for uploading and sharing.
+They also have plugins for Lightroom, Aperture, iPhoto, and Windows Gallery as well as iPhone and Android apps for uploading and sharing.
 You can even add images to your eBay auction listing from within Slickpic.
-You can organize your images into albums, collections, add tags and share via email, social networks or via link.
-There is an online community and you can enable commenting on your images, create a photo blog, vote on other people’s images, and view statistics.
+You can organize your images into albums, and collections, add tags and share via email, social networks, or via links.
+There is an online community and you can enable comments on your images, create a photo blog, vote on other people’s images, and view statistics.
 You can share amongst groups, but there are no private groups.
-The Pro account offers personal web space and RAW files storage and the ability to download the original photos.
+The Pro account offers personal web space and RAW file storage and the ability to download original photos.

 Full-featured sites that offer storage, sharing and photo printing/gifts:

-Smugmug offers a wide feature set for the average user as well as the professional wanting to brand, market and sell on line.
-Although there is no free plan, their basic plan ($40/year) offers a free custom website, ad-free, unlimited photo uploads (max 50MB each) including ability to add from Lightroom, Aperture and iPhoto, simple interface for easy uploading via your computer or drag-and-drop, easy to navigate, and folder/galleries up to five levels deep.
-You can sort by date, caption, tag and geo-tag.
-All images are backed up with Amazon Web Services and you can access full resolution images any time.
-You can create password protected galleries that you can keep private or make public, share via social media, publish photos to a Facebook album, embed slideshows, create private share groups, and there is a whole ecommerce set-up for pros.
+Smugmug offers a wide feature set for the average user as well as the professional wanting to brand, market, and sell online.
+Although there is no free plan, their basic plan ($40/year) offers a free custom website, ad-free, unlimited photo uploads (max 50MB each) including the ability to add from Lightroom, Aperture, and iPhoto, a simple interface for easy uploading via your computer or drag-and-drop, easy to navigate, and folder/galleries up to five levels deep.
+You can sort by date, caption, tag, and geo-tag.
+All images are backed up with Amazon Web Services and you can access full-resolution images at any time.
+You can create password-protected galleries that you can keep private or make public, share via social media, publish photos to a Facebook album, embed slideshows, create private share groups, and there is a whole e-commerce set-up for pros.

 Smugmug uses PicMonkey as their online photo editor, enabling you to make everything from basic edits to advanced tools like curves as well as filters and special effects.
 You can also order prints and a full array of photo gifts – cards, books, mounted prints, wrapped canvas and more.

 Like Snapfish, you get unlimited free online photo storage, but Shutterfly will host your images forever, even if you don’t make a purchase.
-You can organize your images into folders and albums, share albums via email, Facebook, blogs and other social networks and and create your own private website for sharing.
+You can organize your images into folders and albums, share albums via email, Facebook, blogs, and other social networks and create your own private website for sharing.
 Editing is very basic – crop, redeye, saturate, b&W, soft focus, sepia.
 No fancy filters or blemish fixers.
-There are Android, iPhone, iPad and Roku apps for uploading and viewing your images.
-Unfortunately you can’t download full resolution images of something you uploaded, but you can request your originals be sent to you on CD.
+There are Android, iPhone, iPad, and Roku apps for uploading and viewing your images.
+Unfortunately, you can’t download full-resolution images of something you uploaded, but you can request your originals be sent to you on CD.
 I see Shutterfly as a secondary backup, not a primary, because of this.
-Of course, since Shutterfly is a full service photo site, you can also order a myriad of gifts as well as prints.
+Of course, since Shutterfly is a full-service photo site, you can also order a myriad of gifts as well as prints.